hso-praktomat/praktomat-checkers/README.md

 At the moment, there are the following checkers:

-* multi-checker: to be used with python and haskell submissions.
+* multi-checker: to be used with python, haskell and Java submissions.
   * Python submission use [WYPP](https://github.com/skogsbaer/write-your-python-program).
     The checks make sure that the code loads successfully and that user-written tests pass.
 Currently, there is no support for external unit tests.